QF-tuner: Breaking Tradition in Reinforcement Learning: Materials and Methods

 Developing a multi-objective function was necessary to address the multiple objectives of increasing reward, reducing the learning error, and minimizing the learning time (steps).
 This function is needed to encapsulate the simultaneous optimization of these three objectives within a single fitness function.
 Thus, this paper suggested the following objective function:

-where the $e$ variable represents the temporal difference error computed by the~\cref{eq:temporal difference error} and the value of $st$ represents the amount of time (learning steps) the Fox agent takes to reach the best solution.
+where $\delta$ represents the temporal difference error computed by the~\cref{eq:temporal difference error} and the value of $st$ represents the amount of time (learning steps) the~\gls{fa} takes to reach the best solution.
 Indeed, this equation is calculated on the last quarter of episodes from the entire episodes to ensure the stability of the learning process, so $i = episodes - episodes/4$.
 For example, if the number of episodes = 200, the fitness calculation starts from the episode 150.

 The QF-tuner employed the \gls{fox} with Q-learning algorithms in a new model that automates the tuning of hyperparameters without human intervention.
-Setting up the QF-tuner involves determining the number of iterations $max\_iter$, the number of Fox agents $g$, and the number of runs $n$, as illustrated in~\cref{fig:QF-tuner}.
+Setting up the QF-tuner involves determining the number of iterations $max\_iter$, the number of~\gls{fa}s $g$, and the number of runs $n$, as illustrated in~\cref{fig:QF-tuner}.
 The~\gls{fox} is employed, and its initial solution serves as the initial hyperparameters ($\alpha$ and $\gamma$) of the Q-learning algorithm.
 Next, The Q-learning algorithm starts learning iteratively based on the number of episodes, during which reward, learning error, and convergence time values are computed to derive the fitness value using~\cref{eq:fitness}.
-The Fox agent's solution is updated if $max\_iter$ or appropriate convergence is not reached.
+The~\gls{fa}'s solution is updated if $max\_iter$ or appropriate convergence is not reached.
 Otherwise, the QF-tuner starts again until the number of runs ($n$) is achieved to prevent getting stuck in the local optima.
 Finally, the optimal solution consists of the best set of hyperparameters ($\alpha$ and $\gamma$), providing robust and practical solutions for real-world problem-solving, without the need for manual or random tuning.